 Proper Way to Store Your Documents

-Now that you know which documents you would need, it’s time to think about how to store them properly.
+Now that you know which documents you will need, it’s time to think about how to store them properly.
 To keep your critical documents safe I would strongly encourage you to invest in a metal safe that is both waterproof and fireproof.
 It’s best that it’s small so that you are able to transport it fairly easily if you need to get it out of the house.
 Another option, if you could afford it, would be to keep everything tucked away at another location in a safe deposit box like they often offer at your bank branch.

 Note: I closed my safety deposit box because I thought to myself, well if we have our power grids go down for weeks, months, or years, the banks will be closed indefinitely, or at least the vault.
 Please remember we have to think about every scenario if we lose power.